francis-bilodeau/ThoughtsNexus/docs/HowtoEmergeAGI/Intro.md

 ### Artificial Stem Neurons

 Emergent Neural Algorithms (ENA) might be the key to creating AGIs.
 To make them a reality, we need a computationally efficient framework that enables the stacking of emergent proprieties.
 Artificial Stem Neurons (ASN) could be the fundamental units of such a framework.
 They would differentiate and express unique behaviors inside a complex neural network, analogous to biological stem neurons.
 Different ASN strains could be evolved for specific or general purpose.
-Unlike simple artificial neurons, ASNs need more advanced components to create ENAs.
 In the long term, ASNs could approach ideal ML algorithm capabilities.

 ### RoadMap